JonesTPG/JonesTPG/README.md

 ### Objective

-Find a challenging and long-term job that allows me to use my expertise.
+Utilize my skills in a good work environment, where the drive and motivation of the stuff is at a high level.
 I also have other relevant things in my life, so I expect my employer to embrace a healthy work-life balance and the well-being of the staff.

 ### Skills & Abilities